Click on any of the following links for information:

 - Increase Completion by improving persistence, decreasing time-to-completion, and creating a comprehensive transfer/completion pathway.

-- Align Degrees and Certificates with Labor Market Demand by creating structured Amarillo College career pathways.
+- Align Degrees and Certificates with Crrent and New Labor Market Demand by creating structured Amarillo College career pathways.

 - Increase Student Learning by infusing and scaling high impact teaching practices designed to align programs and courses based on competencies; improve student engagement; and, strengthen performance of student learning outcomes.

-- Increase Equity Degree and Certificate Attainment by building systems supporting increases in minority enrollment completion.
+- Equity Degree and Certificate Attainment by building systems supporting increases in minority enrollment completion.